All Episodes

 We know the challenges you're facing.

-Our mission here is to serve you well, to restore the people's faith in this house in this great and essential institution.
+Our mission here is to serve you well, to restore the people's faith in this House, in this great and essential institution.

-On September 17, 1984, when I was 12 years old, he was critically uh burned and permanently disabled in the line of duty.
+On September 17, 1984, when I was 12 years old, he was critically burned and permanently disabled in the line of duty.

-Um but after the explosion on that fateful day, he nearly died, and it was a long road back, and it's changed all of our life trajectories.
+But after the explosion on that fateful day, he nearly died, and it was a long road back, and it's changed all of our life trajectories.

 I'm the oldest of four kids.